-Blends of herbs and spices need color to help define the flavor for consumers.
+Blends of herbs and spices need colour to help define the flavor for consumers.
 Examples include tandoori, curry, Cajun and chili.
-Paprika and turmeric contribute both flavor and color to a seasoning blend.
-Food companies may label these either as a flavoring or a coloring.
-Added coloring helps to ensure consistency from batch to batch.
+Paprika and turmeric contribute both flavor and colour to a seasoning blend.
+Food companies may label these either as a flavoring or a colouring.
+Added colouring helps to ensure consistency from batch to batch.

 A dry meat rub - added to the surface of meat or poultry prior to cooking - offers advantages over a (wet) marinade.
 Benefits include longer shelf life, ease of use, and less chance of burning during the cooking process.

-DDW offers proprietary oil dispersible technology for plating onto salt or sugar for even color distribution, reduced clumping and less color loss onto equipment.
+DDW offers proprietary oil dispersible technology for plating onto salt or sugar for even colour distribution, reduced clumping and less colour loss onto equipment.
 DDW utilizes its oil dispersible technology for many different types, hues, and blends of naturally derived colouring.Watch our video to learn more!